 I need information about...

 With a PDA, blood flows from the aorta through the PDA into the pulmonary artery.
 This causes increased blood flow to the lungs.
-If the PDA is large, too much blood goes to the lungs.
-This causes pulmonary edema (fluid buildup in the lungs).
+If the PDA is large, too much blood goes to the lungs and recirculates to the left ventricle.
+This can cause pulmonary edema (fluid buildup in the lungs).
 Then the baby has a hard time breathing and feeding.

 In severe cases, the combination of the increased blood flow to the lungs and work to the left ventricle can lead to congestive heart failure (CHF).
 This is a condition in which the heart no longer pumps blood well.